Open Table Network: Organisation

+The co-chairs are Revd Andrew Howorth and Dr Carol Joyner.

+Patrons of the charity are: Alex Clare-Young, John Bradbury, Archbishop Cherry Vann, Bishop Paul Bayes, John L. Bell, and Barbara Glasson.

 History

 In June 2008, the first Open Table community was founded at St Bride's Church, Liverpool; by 2019, the network consisted of 17 communities in England and Wales.
 An article in the book Journeys in Grace and Truth, edited by Jayne Ozanne, describes the founding and history of Open Table.
 In Christianity, "open table" refers to the custom of offering communion to all baptised Christians regardless of denomination.